tthorntone/AdNauseam-Wiki/Who-cares-about-efficiency,-I-have-8-GB-and|or-a-quad-core-CPU.md

 Doing more with less is a virtue in software.
-For users of µBlock, this means:
+For users of uBlock, this means:

 - Less CPU churn when loading a web page, which may translate into noticeable faster page load.
 - Higher memory consumption correlates with higher CPU-cycle consumption: whatever extra memory is used is memory which has to be allocated/written to/read from (at least once)/garbage collected.